bishtanuj/Machine_Learning_Algorithms/SVM Algorithm/README.md

 4. SVM model requires feature scalling.
 5. Long training time on large datasets.
 6. Difficult to interpret, and difficult to understand by human being unlike decision tree.

+## Some important keywords of SVM
+#### Linearly Separable Data:
+Data that can be separate with the equation of line.